WasmRS/wasmrs-rust/rust/crates/wasmrs-guest/README.md

 ## Apex Code generators

-NanoBus iota code generators use the wasmRS protocol so you can build `wasmRS` modules from those templates using the [`https://github.com/apexlang/apex`](apex) CLI.
+NanoBus iota code generators use the wasmRS protocol.
+You can build `wasmRS` modules from those templates using the [`https://github.com/apexlang/apex`](apex) CLI.

 Run the following command to get started: